Myrrh Essential Oil

 - Add 1–2 drops to toothpaste for added cleansing benefits and to promote oral health.

-- Diffuse to help promote awareness and uplift your mood.
+- Diffuse to possibly help promote awareness and uplift your mood.

-- Add to your lotion/moisturizer to help reduce the appearance of fine lines and wrinkles.
+- Add to your lotion/moisturizer to possibly help reduce the appearance of fine lines and wrinkles.

-- Apply on location for chapped lips or skin.
+- Apply on location as it may decrease chapped lips or skin.

-- Use topically on thyroid and adrenals for hypothyroidism.
+- Use topically on thyroid and adrenals as it may aid hypothyroidism.

 - Mix two drops Myrrh with one teaspoon of raw honey for a cough.

-- Blend Myrrh and Lavender with coconut oil for dry or cracked heels, elbows and knuckles.
+- Blend Myrrh and Lavender with coconut oil as it may aid in dry or cracked heels, elbows and knuckles.

 Body Systems Primarily Affected by Myrrh